 Bus operators, in conjunction with local authorities and regulators, have been trialling low and zero emission buses over the last few years.

-The UK is now in a position where both single and double deck buses are viable for many routes, particularly those in urban and ultra-urban environments.
+The UK is now in a position where both single and double deck electric buses are viable for many routes, particularly those in urban and ultra-urban environments.

 Developing electrical bus charging infrastructure is complex, with multiple options such as:

 - Classic charging - Multi MVA connections are being used but are costly for the operators, time consuming and causes disruption to the communities near bus garages